nirajpandkar/nirajpandkar.github.io/content/posts/self-attention-calculations.md

 In the next post, I will talk about the next few blocks that these context vectors go through - **feed forward neural network and positional encoding.**

 ---

+The code for attention calculation is in this [Jupyter notebook](https://github.com/nirajpandkar/transformers-from-scratch/blob/master/notebooks/self-attention.ipynb).

 If you have any more questions regarding this article, feel free to [reach out to me on X](https://x.com/Niraj_pandkar).
 And don't forget to check out the newsletter - https://nirajpandkar.substack.com!